Apple Watch 4: Rumored specs, price, release date

+Now that Apple's iPhone event is officially set for Wednesday, Sept.
+12, expectations for an updated Apple Watch 4 is higher than before.

-The Apple Watch debuted back in 2015, and in the three years since, it's become the top watch on the market.
-But it's also kept a pretty similar-looking design.
-Updates have included GPS and full swim-ready water resistance in the Apple Watch Series 2, and onboard cellular connectivity in Apple Watch Series 3.
+In the three years since the original Apple Watch debuted in 2015, it's become the top watch on the market.
+And even though updates have included GPS and full swim-ready water resistance in the Apple Watch Series 2, and onboard cellular connectivity in Apple Watch Series 3, the overall look of the wearable has remained pretty consistent.

-The next version could finally be where Apple makes some bigger changes to how it actually looks -- just in time to go up against a brand-new Google smartwatch and the Samsung Galaxy Watch, which launches on Aug.
+But judging by the prominent "O" in Apple's invitation for its event, the next version could finally be where Apple makes some bigger changes to how it actually looks -- just in time to go up against a brand-new Google smartwatch and the Samsung Galaxy Watch, which launched on Aug.
 24. It looks like the smartwatch battle will be more heated in 2018 than ever.

 This is what we think we know so far about the next Apple Watch, and what it might feature.
 We'll keep updating this with the latest rumors and reports.
 For more on what we believe Apple will unveil, check out everything Apple is expected to announce soon.